Mycology is the branch of biology that deals with fungi.

 Since my youth I have been aware of Lavoisier’s principle of conservation of mass which states, in my own simplified way of putting it, that “in nature nothing goes to waste, everything is transformed.”

 Pause for a moment, and think about transformation.
 We are changing all the time, aren’t we?
 Where are the newborns and toddlers we once were?
 They are not here anymore.
 In this physical realm, we are all part of this amazing circle of life where everything changes constantly through a process of birth, growth, decay, and death.
 Everyone and everything is in constant transformation.
-When we cease to exist as live organisms, we are transformed — we change form — and become nutrients for other living organisms.
+When we cease to exist as living organisms, we are transformed — we change form — and become nutrients for other organisms.
 For instance, the matter we are made of decomposes and becomes soil from which vegetables sprout.
 Those vegetables become the food that sustains life.
 Vegetables and animals will exist for a time and then they will die and disintegrate into soil again, only to become nutrients for other life forms.
 And this process keeps repeating itself, without end.
-My friend Audrey calls it “The Potato Principle,” poetically indicating our destiny: we will all become soil, vegetables, animals, and molecules of all other living creatures.
+My friend Audrey calls it “The Potato Principle,” poetically indicating our destiny: we will all become soil, vegetables, animals, and molecules of all other creatures.

 I can see that we are made of everyone and everything else.
 Every life form that preceded us is somehow in us now.
 Nothing is destroyed.
 Nothing is created.
 Everything goes through a transmutation.
 Everything that has ever existed, exists in me.
 All my ancestors are, in some way, in me.
 All my heroes, those people I admire and look up to, are in me.
 We are in everything and everyone, and everything and everyone is in us.
 There’s no separation.
 We are all interconnected and interdependent: we inter-are.

 What follows is the result of my attempt to capture Paul Stamets’s ideas.
 This is not a word-by-word transcription of what he said, but these are his ideas, and he deserves credit for them.